 You won’t die!
 The serpent replied with conviction.

 God knows that your eyes would be opened as soon as you eat it, and you will be like God, knowing both good and evil.
-The serpent concluded as he gave Eve a measured glance then nodded at the tree.
+The serpent concluded as he gave Eve a measured glance and then nodded at the tree.

 When Eve looked at the tree, in her eyes, it appeared different… very desirable.
-Its leaves looked lush, its trunk strong and sure and the fruit…oh the fruit.
+Its leaves looked lush, its trunk strong and sure, and the fruit…oh the fruit.
 At that moment, to Eve, it looked like the sweetest thing to eat.

 Like someone hypnotized, the woman walked to the tree slowly and plucked its fruit.
 The fruit was oval and deep purple, almost black, but it shone in the light; reflecting beauty and promising wisdom.

 Eve took a bite.
 She stood, waiting to feel different but nothing seemed to change.
 Just then, Adam walked by.
 Seeing her with the fruit clutched in one hand, he rushed to her side and attempted to slap it off her hand.

 Eve chuckled and swiftly withdrew from him.
 It was obvious she didn’t feel any guilt for her action.
 She smiled sweetly at her husband and offered him the fruit, stretching an arm beguilingly.

 “No, Eve.
 God said we shouldn’t…” Adam said warily with eyes fixed on the fruit.

 “I don’t feel any different…just eat it.
 It tastes good.”
 She replied her husband, stepping closer, caressing his cheek lovingly, and looking into his eyes.